philippinespire/pire_ssl_data_processing/README.md

 <details><summary>3.
 Blast mtDNA Genes </summary>
 <p>

-You should identify the taxon associated with you annotated mtDNA contigs.
+You should identify the taxon associated with your annotated mtDNA contigs.

 First, make a fasta: